-Restoration was not found to have a significant effect on local diversity, spatial dissimilarity, or temporal variability of stream invertebrate communities between paired restored and unrestored reaches in headwaters and mainstems.
-These results presented here, not exact values of test statistics but in terms of interpretation, directly contradict the results presented in the original paper (Swan and Brown 2017) and in the erratum (Swan and Brown 2018; Table 3).
+Channel manipulations were not found to have a significant effect on local diversity, spatial dissimilarity, or temporal variability of stream invertebrate communities between paired restored and unrestored reaches in headwaters and mainstems.
+These results presented here, not exact values of test statistics but in terms of interpretation, contradict the results presented in the original paper (Swan and Brown 2017) and in the erratum (Swan and Brown 2018; Table 3).
 This is concerning, as any data management and analytical errors in the original paper were supposedly resolved in the erratum (Swan and Brown 2018); however, the discrepancies can be partially explained by the erroneous reporting and implementation of statistical analyses.
 First, and as was noted above, Swan and Brown (2017, 2018) analyzed an unbalanced design with unequal variance using an ANOVA with Type I sums of squares, when transformations to response variables were necessary to better meet test assumptions and Type III sums of squares were more appropriate for investigating the main and interactive effects (Shaw and Mitchell-Olds 1993, Quinn and Keough 2002).
 Second, the fitting of the random effects in the ANOVAs was incorrect.
 Swan and Brown (2018) reported fitting stream identity as a random effect.
 With the R code provided with the erratum (Swan and Brown 2018: Supporting Information), each site-by-reach combination was fitted as a random effect, despite adjacent and restored reaches being separated by < 10 m (Swan and Brown 2017).
 Fitting stream identity alone would have been a more appropriate fitting of a random effect that reflected the non-independence of the reaches at such small spatial scales, and, importantly, an accurate implementation of the written methods.
 Additionally, with the evidence available, only the local diversity analysis had a random effect fitted with the model, despite a random effect being applicable to all analyses based on the experimental design.
 Third, removal of the restored site without a paired observation is necessary for the fundamental goal of the study: comparing community diversity between paired restored and adjacent reaches across headwater and mainstem streams.
 Without removing the site, comparisons would be made to an unpaired reach, violating the experimental design and central goal of the study.

 Finally, there was disagreement between the reported analytical procedure and what was actually conducted when analyzing temporal variability.
 Temporal variability was reportedly quantified as the mean distance to the group centroid (Anderson et al. 2006) after applying a Bray-Curtis dissimilarity index on an untransformed abundance matrix (Swan and Brown 2017).
 Results presented in the erratum were actually derived from the spatial median after a Jaccard index was applied to a presence-absence matrix (Swan and Brown 2018: Supporting Information); in the initial study, Swan and Brown (2017) stated that a Jaccard index applied to a presence-absence matrix would produce stronger results than a Bray-Curtis index applied to an abundance matrix.
 No random effect of stream identity was fitted for this ANOVA, although it would have been appropriate given the study design (Quinn and Keough 2002).
 Most importantly, none of the changes to the analytical procedure were reported in the erratum, and these alterations were only found upon evaluation of the provided R code (Swan and Brown 2018: Supporting Information).
 Without consulting the supporting information or if no R code was provided, it would have been assumed the results presented in the erratum (Swan and Brown 2018) were derived from the analytical procedure described in the original study (Swan and Brown 2017), just with the corrected dataset; this assumption would have been incorrect.